Spin-averaged $B_c$ Spectrum in a Cornell-type Potential Using VMC Baseline and GFMC Evolution: Introduction

 The potential parameters are extracted by scanning a grid in $(\sigma,\kappa)$, fixing $V_0$ at each point by anchoring the $1S$ centroid to experiment, and comparing the resulting spin-averaged masses with the experimental centroids across the $B_c$ tower.
 A single root mean square error (RMSE) built from absolute masses identifies an anticorrelated valley in parameter space where the spectrum is well reproduced.
 Within this valley, candidate parameter sets are further discriminated by inspecting residuals and requiring that the entire $B_c$ tower be described without systematic drifts with excitation.
 The resulting ``best valley'' parameters can then be compared with those inferred in other heavy quark systems~\cite{eichten1994mesons,solomko2023cornell,pathak2022parameterisation}, providing an additional consistency check of the naive Cornell picture in a mixed-flavor heavy meson.

-The rest of the paper is organized as follows.
+Therefore, the paper should be read as a computationally controlled spectroscopy baseline for the $B_c$ system, with emphasis on method validation and parameter stability.
+Within this scope in mind, the rest of the paper is organized as follows.
 Section~\ref{sec:hamiltonian} reviews the nonrelativistic Schrödinger problem for the $B_c$ meson, introduces the Cornell potential, and describes the structure of the radial trial states used in VMC.
 Section~\ref{sec:methodology} summarizes the VMC and GFMC algorithms, the treatment of time step and projection systematics, and the numerical diagnostics used to define the plateau regions.
 Section~\ref{sec:calibration} presents the calibration of $(\sigma,\kappa,V_0)$ to the spin-averaged $B_c$ tower, including the RMSE maps and representative spectra.
 Section~\ref{sec:results} discusses the resulting $B_c$ masses in comparison with other potential models and lattice determinations and with experimental data, and the paper concludes with a brief outlook on extensions to spin-dependent splittings, relativistic corrections, and alternative static potentials.